 This collection type is available for individuals, groups, and virtual groups that are small practices (fewer than 15 providers billing under the same TIN)

 At the conclusion of an encounter, codes can be added to a CMS-1500 form to let Medicare know what quality actions were taken during a visit.
-RevolutionEHR facilitates participation in claims-based reporting through the Quality Alert on the coding screen within an encounter: See Example
+RevolutionEHR facilitates participation in claims-based reporting through Quality Alerts on the coding screen within an encounter: See Example

 The provider can then check the appropriate measures, click “Add Selected” and the quality codes would appear in the encounter ready to be applied to the claim.
 The Quality Alert will provide codes pertaining to 7 quality measures for 2020: